PhilipYip1988/python-tutorials/012_math/readme.md

 The simplest geometric shape is the triangle which has 3 sides and the sum of all the angles in these 3 sides is $\left(3-2\right)\pi$ radians.

-$\pi$ was originally defined as the ratio of the circumference to the diameter of a circle.
-However the radius is typically used much more in calculations than the diameter.
+$\pi$ can be defined as the ratio of the circumference to the **diameter** of a circle.
+However the **radius** is typically used much more in calculations than the diameter.
 For example the area of a circle:

 $$
 area=\frac{1}{2}\ast2\pi\ast r^2=\pi\ast r^2